DataEvan2/project4-team2_spring2024/README.md

 + Team 2

-+ Projec title: Machine Learning Fairness Algorithms Evaluation: A Comparative Analysis of Learning Fair Representations and Fairness Constraints: Mechanisms for Fair Classification
++ Projec title: Machine Learning Fairness Algorithms Evaluation: A Comparative Analysis of Learning Fair Representations(A1) and Fairness Constraints: Mechanisms for Fair Classification(A2)

 + Team members
 	+ Tien Nguyen